nmeri17/suphle-docs/src/docs/v1/queues/index.md

 }
 ```

-Using the `addTask` method is only required when the arguments are produced at the site where task is being pushed to the queue.
-In the case of `DeferSomething`, there's nothing spectacular about the instance of `ProcessingDependency` given.
+There's nothing spectacular about the instance of `ProcessingDependency` given to `DeferSomething`.
 Thus, we can afford to omit it.
-Passing arguments to `addTask` is only necessary for custom instances or scalar quantities.
+Passing arguments to `addTask` is only necessary when the arguments are produced or customized at the site where task is being pushed to the queue, or scalar quantities.
 Every other strongly-typed parameter will be auto-wired for you.

 ```php